-Due to the ASS reinforcement system the Trango XC2 leading edge is very robust.
+Due to the ASS reinforcement system the Trango X-light2 leading edge is very robust.
 Should a reinforcement batten break they are however very easy to replace.
 A small pocket extension at the top end of the batten pocket allows easy removal of the damaged batten; simply push the batten a bit further into the pocket extension and release the other end.

 Use the damaged batten to measure a perfect new one from the extra batten material.
 The new ends should be sanded/filed round/ and covered with woven sticky tape before use.
-When inserting the new batten, make sure it is inserted all the way so it cannot accidentally come out.
+When inserting the new batten, make sure it is paragliders.com/Service to find a check centre near you.